 Full day birdwatching in Karanambu

-We will explore the maze of lagoons along the Rupununi River with our hosts, in search of giant River ptters, scanning the treetops for family parties of red howler monkeys and the exposed riverbanks for capybara and black caiman.
-These quiet backwaters are also home to the legendary arapaima, the largest of all scaled freshwater fish.
-We shall visit lakes and ponds crammed with jabirus, egrets, herons and other water birds, and blanketed by the enormous pads of the Victoria amazonica water lily, Guyana’s national flower.
+Today we will explore the maze of lagoons along the Rupununi River with our hosts, in search of giant river otters, scanning the treetops for family parties of red howler monkeys and the exposed riverbanks for capybara and black caiman.

-A highlight will be sipping rum-punch sundowners surrounded by giant water lilies with bulldog fishing bats skimming the surface while with luck band-tailed nightjars, rufescescent tiger herons and black-crowned night herons fly over our heads.
+A highlight will be sipping rum-punch sundowners surrounded by giant water lilies with bulldog fishing bats skimming the surface while - with luck - band-tailed nightjars, rufescent tiger herons and black-crowned night herons fly over our heads.

-We stop at the Amerindian village of Santa Mission, of the Arawak and Carib tribes.
-Local people welcome visitors and often will stop to talk or even invite you into their homes.
-You will experience village life and can and purchase local handicraft made from materials of the rainforest.
-This is an important component of the eco-tourism experience which Tim Earl helped to set up when Guyana first opened its doors to visiting wildlife enthusiasts.
+We stop at the Amerindian village of Santa Mission, of the Arawak and Carib tribes, where local people welcome visitors and often will stop to talk or even invite you into their homes.

-It is a 15 minute boat ride to Arrowpoint Nature Resort the surroundings of which offer a variety of habitats.
+It is then a 15 minute boat ride to Arrowpoint Nature Resort the surroundings of which offer a variety of habitats.
 We will enjoy an orientation walk on arrival with further exploration after lunch and a siesta.
-Activities here are varied: on one tour we took two-seater kayaks and paddled ourselves on a fascinating (and sometime hilarious) river trip.

-This morning we will take large motorised canoes out onto the creek to look for the amazing crimson topaz, a hummingbird which may be hawking insects above our boats – a fabulous way to start the day.
-Landing where we fancy we can watch birds along jungle trails.
-We continue birdwatching in the late afternoon, watching for flocks of red-bellied macaws crossing the sky en route to their roosts, and perhaps seeing an evening gathering of euphonias and other tanagers in low trees of the clearing. sapphire-rumped parrotlets occasionally roost in the area.
+We continue birdwatching in the late afternoon, watching for flocks of red-bellied macaws crossing the sky en route to their roosts, and perhaps seeing an evening gathering of euphonias and other tanagers in low trees of the clearing.
+Sapphire-rumped parrotlets also occasionally roost in the area.